 The “fear of missing out” is a strange phenomenon created by social media and an almost competitive need to always be doing something awesome.
 The problem is that constantly searching for the next exciting activity or destination actually makes you miss out on way more than you realize.
 We have come to terms with the fact that we will never see all the beautiful places in the world that we want to.
 We will likely never even see all the places in America that we want to.
 Some of the experiences we want to have before we die will probably never happen and we are okay with that.
 Of course, we are going to still pursue them.
 But it is the journey that we crave, even more than the thrill of reaching our goal.

-When we started discussing a life of full-time RVing we listed our can’t-miss spots.
+When we started discussing our life as full-time RVers, we listed our can’t-miss spots.
 And although we are still excited to see them, we have this feeling they will pale in comparison to those special, unexpected moments we will find along the way.
-Moments that will only be possible by taking our time- the time we fought so hard to re-claim.
+Moments that will only be possible by taking our time- the time we fought so hard to reclaim.
 What a shame it would be to waste it.